Methodology & reading guide

 SMR - Swipe-to-Match-Ratio

-If your sim shows male SMR of 30 %, you've either shoved female selectivity to atypical highs, or you're running a tiny population on lucky rolls.
-Realistic are the defaults — which is why they are defaults.
+SIM If your sim shows male SMR of 30 %, you have either pushed female selectivity to atypical highs, or you are running a tiny population on lucky rolls.
+Realistic are the defaults, which is why they are defaults.

 MRR - Message Response Rate

 Share of your opening messages that get a reply.
 Measures whether your conversation even starts.
-We split MRR "you initiated" vs. "they initiated" — the asymmetry is huge (men initiate 79 % of conversations with 12-char openers; women initiate 21 % with 120+ chars).
+We split MRR "you initiated" vs. "they initiated".
+The asymmetry is huge: men initiate 79 % of conversations with 12-char openers; women initiate 21 % with 120+ chars.
+EMPIRICAL

 MDC - Match-to-Date Conversion

 Share of matches that turn into a simulated real-world date.
-Empirically 3–10 %.
-Lower than that: you likely have dark patterns active or a very uneven distribution.
+EMPIRICAL 3-10 % in reality.
+SIM Lower than that: you likely have dark patterns active or a very uneven distribution.

 Gini coefficient

 Borrowed from economics.
 Describes how unequal a distribution is.
 0 = everyone gets the same, 1 = one person has it all.
-Hinge sits empirically around ~0.58 — that is more inequality than most national economies show.
-Our default sim reproduces this value approximately.
+EMPIRICAL Hinge sits at around 0.58, more inequality than most national economies show.
+SIM Our default sim reproduces this value approximately.

 Top 10 % share

 Share of all female likes that goes to the top 10 % of male profiles.
-Empirically ~58 %.
-If this climbs to 80 %, Engine C (collaborative) is probably active — or you've enabled trait bias.
+EMPIRICAL Around 58 %.
+SIM If this climbs to 80 %, Engine C (collaborative) is probably active, or you have enabled trait bias.

 Burnout index

 Aggregate "frustration" across active agents.
 Frustration grows when likes go unmatched, when conversations break, when dark patterns degrade UX.
 Above 75 % the end state triggers: a modal noting simulated mass attrition.
-Real comparison: 79 % of Gen Z, 80 % of millennials report app burnout.
+EMPIRICAL 79 % of Gen Z, 80 % of millennials report app burnout.

 6. Dark patterns